scnr/book/src/README.md

 ## Front-end support

-HTML5, modern Javascript APIs and modern DOM APIs are supported by basing their execution and analysis on Chrome (via chromedriver -- default) or Firefox (via geckodriver).
+HTML5, modern Javascript APIs and modern DOM APIs are supported by basing their execution and analysis on Google Chromium.

 By using those modern and cutting edge browsers you can count on modern and cutting edge continued support.